 I set out to find out more about his time with us.
-I began with asking how Leo found out about the Volunteer role at Designs.
+I began by asking how Leo found out about the Volunteer role at Designs.

-He said: "I didn't!
-I thought I was entering 'Mind', the charity!
-Initially I wanted to train a little in mental health and hoped they were offering courses.
-However, the lovely Pip greeted me, asked if was okay and then he explained who Designs in Mind are.
+He said: “I didn’t!
+I thought I was entering ‘Mind’, the charity!
+Initially, I wanted to train a little in mental health and hoped they were offering courses.
+However, the lovely Pip greeted me, asked if was okay and then explained who Designs in Mind is.
 He then showed me around and I was hooked!

-This isn't Leo's first-time volunteering.
+This isn’t Leo’s first time volunteering.
 He previously worked as a Samaritan for a few years, so he fitted in well with that experience under his belt.
-I wondered why he was hooked from the get-go, what drew him to choose Designs in Mind?
-He shared that the sheer vibrancy of the place was a winner with him, with mental health at its core, he thought it an excellent place to be part of:
+I wondered why he was hooked from the get-go, and what drew him to choose Designs in Mind.
+He shared that the sheer vibrancy of the place was a winner for him, with mental health at its core, he thought it an excellent place to be part of:

 “Due to my previous experience, I was straight in, with plenty of help from staff and volunteers, as and when I needed it.”